Prosecutors: Russian agent Butina tried to trade sex for influence

 You have upstaged Anna Chapman.
 She poses with toy pistols, while you are being published with real ones.

-They said that in the days before her arrest, she appeared to be making plans to leave Washington and possibly the country, making a trip to U-Haul with her American lover and wiring $3,500 to an account in Washington.
+In the days before her arrest, she appeared to be making plans to leave Washington and possibly the country, making a trip to U-Haul with her American companion and wiring $3,500 to an account in Washington, they said.

-Butina's lawyer, Robert Driscoll, said in a statement Tuesday that she is not an agent of the Russian Federation but an A student at American University who has been "cooperating with various government entities for months regarding public allegations related to her contacts with various American and Russian individuals."

-He did not immediately respond to a request for comment on Wednesday's prosecution memo.
+Butina's lawyer, Robert Driscoll, said her relationships with Russian officials were innocuous and stemmed from her notoriety in Russia as a pro-gun figure.

 A spokeswoman for Russia's Foreign Ministry questioned the timing of her arrest, which came shortly after President Donald Trump met with Russian President Vladimir Putin.